• twitter-icon

 The noteworthy points elicited from the definition of the act

 • The Chartered Accountant who has attested a certificate or report under the Income Tax Act must present before the assessing authorities to substantiate the rational reason behind the disappointing delivery of the results wherever it’s client assessment is under process.
-This may also involve travelling of C.A. from one city to another to get him/herself present before the assessing officer.
+This may also involve the travelling of C.A. from one city to another to get him/herself present before the assessing officer.

 • This section has been added from April 1st, 2017 but also takes into consideration the certificates and reports signed before this date.